Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Only the copyright</div>
 </div>

-An important characteristic of the CC licenses is that they are applied only to the copyright that an author has in the entire work.
+An important feature of the CC licenses is that they only apply to the copyrights that an author has in the entire work.
 The following sentence can be found in the imaginary example. <br><br>

 “...his translation is licensed under CC BY license:”<br><br>